adamwarniment-infotrust/SalesforceSchemaAuditor/README.md

 ```
 Setup > Apex Classes > Developer Console
 ```
-_Note: For the Field Auditor, be sure to also grab the FieldData class.
-For Object Auditor, be sure to grab the FieldAuditor **and** FieldData class as well._

 ##### Set the VisualForce Page(s) to _Available for Lightning Experience, Lightning Communities, and the mobile app_